robinrendle/aeve/content/draft.md

 Dead silence was shortly filled with the chitter of crickets, and they appeared to foolishly mistake Aeve for an apostle of some kind as they flocked around the Jeep in open-eyed wonder.
 There wasn’t the slightest hint of anything momentous on the skyline though, other than her potential obligation to these crickets.

-Aeve thought about the people in the cities, and those in the nearby towns and farms, whole generations that had never seen the rain.
+Aeve thought about the people in the cities and those in the nearby towns and farms, whole generations that had never seen the rain.
 Two hundred and fifty years of parched, cloudless skies.
 She considered how they might react for a moment or two before launching another fury of insults, pleads, and attacks towards the heavens.

 *Wait for it.* Aeve compulsively shook with anticipation.

 She watched as a speck of water trickled along her shoulder and down the length of her arm.
 Is this all it took, she thought.
 Is this how easy it was to repair the death and the environmental damage that casually swept through these lands?
 All she had to do was stand up in the middle of the desert and swear at the clouds?

 Yet another drop, and then another; a gang of them bounced through her hair.
 Aeve laughed and smiled and hopped up and down as they gathered in number and called for backup.
-In less than a minute the random drips had formed a torrential downpour, with water spinning around her freckles and bouncing off her nose.
-They trickled all over her skin, which made Aeve’s dark complexion shine brightly in the darkness.
-The rain began to swoop over every inch of her clothes and collected in sandy pools in the bottom of the Jeep.
+In less than a minute the random drips had formed a torrential downpour, with water spinning around her freckles, bouncing off her nose and collecting at the bottom of the Jeep into a broad, sandy puddle.
+From a distance her dark complexion sparkled amongst the mist.

 Everything in the environment appeared to rush towards the water, now thick and plenty, in the air; sand, dust, soil, grass, bracken and crickets, all elated that the party could begin.
 Aeve imagined that this is what it must feel like to watch a hundred long-lost friends hugging at an airport, or watching milk blend with chocolate in a saucepan (she had long forgotten the pleasure of such wintery delights).